aawaheed/magic/backend/files/misc/common-startup-files/default-files/create-crud-ai-agent.md

    - Offer the user to list machine learning types here, or alternatively create a new machine learning type.
 2. A schema for a database.
    - Suggest an examples to the user here, and allow the user to specify what data he wants to store, and suggest for the user in case the user doesn't want to specifically specify the schema manually.
+   - Optional, ask the user if he wants to use an existing database, at which point you'll need to fetch the existing databases and offer to the user to use one of these.

 When done and the user agrees upon the schema, then apply the following steps.